-The average busy executive doesn’t have time to do a ‘Rocky’ style training montage each day, even if he does have the perfect soundtrack to go with it.
-No matter how organized you are, you probably don’t have the luxury of spending hours a day in the gym or devoting as much time as they might like to leisurely getting into shape.
+The average busy executive doesn’t have time to do a ‘Rocky-style’ training montage each day, even if he does have the perfect soundtrack to go with it.
+No matter how organized you are, you probably don’t have the luxury of spending hours a day in the gym or devoting as much time as you might like to leisurely get into shape.

-Many have found that they can only visit the gym 1-3 times a week and spend every time about 45-60 minutes there and that this time often ends up unproductive or they find not produce the desired results.
-How to get the most of your workout?
+Many have found that they can only visit the gym 1-3 times a week and spend every time about 45-60 minutes there and that this time often ends up unproductive or it doesn’t produce the desired results.
+How to get the most out of your workout?

 1. Revise Your Fitness Bag